SitharaSadiq123/QAGuruBatch26/README.md

-This is the readme file for batch 26 after cloning
+This is the modified readme content for batch 26 corrected version